WesleyBLDC/10xgrokipedia/devpost.md

 - Implemented end-to-end AI workflows: from suggestion submission to review to application
 - Developed a citation preview system that makes source verification effortless
 - Achieved seamless integration between bias scoring, version history, and contradiction detection
-- Created an interactive 3D graph visualization that makes article relationships intuitive and explorable
+- Created an interactive 3D graph visualization that makes article relationships intuitive and explorable, with hover highlighting, click-to-navigate, and dynamic camera positioning
 - Implemented context-aware text selection tools that bridge reading, research, and editing workflows
+- Built a seamless Twitter hover search experience that transforms any text selection into an optimized X/Twitter query with AI-powered keyword extraction and semantic ranking

 ## What we learned